Barnwood Park and Arboretum

 Bird Sightings

 Little Egrets are regular visitors to the brook and in April 2022 three were seen together in the Park.
-Two have been seen regularly in the Balancing Pond area and a pair of Grey Wagtails are regular visitors to the same ponds.

 There are occasional sightings of a Treecreeper in the Arboretum.
-The latest sightings happened in January 2021 and January 2023.

-In the Big Garden Birdwatch which took place on 27th January 2024 we saw 17 species of birds:
+In the Big Garden Birdwatch which took place on 24th January 2026 we saw 21 species of birds:

 This annual and national bird count helps the RSPB to identify trends in populations of different species of common birds over the years, so it is a a valuable citizen science survey.
 It also encourages us to look more carefully at what comes into our gardens, sometimes with surprising results.